wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.2.1 =
+* revised somaFunctions::fetch_connected_items() to handle p2p plugin evolution
+* note: must pass the p2p type ID and *not* the post_type anymore! revise all calls to fetch_connected_items()!
+* When passing "p2p" field data with soma_metabox_data(), you must also pass "p2pname" for the unique registered p2p connection ID and "type" (p2p-list or p2p-thumb) for output
+* cleaned up save routines, stripslashes bugs
+* metabox type "richtext" now uses the new WP3.3 wp_editor() function (multiple rich editors possible, yay!)
+* new metabox type "html" uses the new WP3.3 wp_editor() function, but without the visual editor
+* metabox type "editor" removed - use "richtext" instead with ID of "post_content" and data of "core" if you're trying to replace the core post editor (just make sure to NOT include "editor" in the post type support!)
+* some css tweaks in the editor to keep up with WP3.3
+* added action hook "soma_column_data" to inject custom post type column data output

 = 1.2 =
 * added listings for public custom post types and taxonomies to the Right Now dashboard widget